Azure/azure-powershell/src/FrontDoor/FrontDoor.Autorest/docs/Get-AzFrontDoorWafPolicy.md

 ```

 ### -ResourceGroupName
-The name of the resource group.
+Name of the Resource group within the Azure subscription.

 ```yaml
 Type: System.String